popeadam/Kometa/docs/kometa/guides/order.md

     - The `_` is a separator between the collection section and the title; no particular purpose other than that.
     - The `IMDb Lowest Rated` is the title of the collection.

-    `<<order_<<key>>>>` is a template variable that is used to order collections within the same collection section.
+    `<<order_<<key>>>>` is a Template Variable that is used to order collections within the same collection section.
 Without this, as above, the collections are sorted by their titles, since everything before that will be identical for all the collections in a given "section".
 If you want to modify this, you can set the order key.

 ???+ example "Example 3 - Reordering Kometa Defaults"